SBARTACO/css-style-guide/README.md

 * Make liberal use of comments to break CSS code into discrete sections.
 * Use "sentence case" comments and consistent text indentation.

-Note that all the CSS in the death_star is written in SASS and so mostly we use the alternative comment syntax.
+Note that all the CSS in the deathstar is written in SASS and so mostly we use the alternative comment syntax.
 CSS comments can still be used for purposes of development, licences or similar.